 E5001 on the test track, USA tank 30069 tries the (then) recently

 laid Down Main through what will become the platform area. ©

-At present a simple test circuit utilises the fiddle yard before entering the station side (still on Peco® track) but laid out of the way at the rear of the baseboards.
+At present a simple test circuit utilises the fiddle yard before entering the station side (still on Peco® track) but laid out of the way initially at the rear of the baseboards.
 Providing a circular run just over one scale mile, it has been a useful addition and the centre of a number of social gatherings with ESF members.

 This has introduced a variety of rolling stock onto the circuit ranging from models of elderly external framed copper-topped green kettles (of dubious parentage) through Hampshire units (an eight-car formation has been run) to modern diesels in post-privatisation livery.
-It has also seen ESF member Kevin’s pre-First World War Prussian steam (very impressive) along with a new German articulated multiple unit!
+It has also seen ESF member Kevin’s pre-First World War Prussian steam (very impressive) along with a modern German articulated multiple unit!

 This has given ESF members (who are still building their own substantial layouts) the opportunity to let their models ‘stretch their legs’ including several that haven’t been out of their boxes for several decades (leading to several ad-hoc overhauls).
 Presently there is a rake of ESF member Rod’s Metro-Cammell Pullmans providing the load for numerous locomotives; most of the TOPs diesel classes having now been run including double heading and top-and-tails.